top

 What American Adoptions Does for their Birth Mothers

-When speaking with a patient about adoption and our agency, there are a few key things it’s important to know:
+When speaking with a patient about adoption and our agency, there are a few key things to know:

-• Financial assistance: There is absolutely no cost to the expectant mother for an adoption.
+There is absolutely no cost to the expectant mother for an adoption.
 This will be an incredibly difficult decision to make, so cost should not be a factor in her decision.
 We are able to cover medical expenses, counseling services and legal representation regardless of how late in the pregnancy she contacts us.
-For a last‐minute adoption, we still offer coverage of medical expenses, 24/7 support, and legal representation at absolutely no charge.
+For a last?minute adoption, we still offer coverage of medical expenses, 24/7 support, and legal representation at absolutely no charge.

 Creating the Hospital Adoption Plan